FrommeLab/colabfold-pipeline/README.md

 Modify the scripts if you want to change output locations or parameters.

 You can run individual steps separately using the scripts in the scripts directory.

+You can split a file containing multiple fasta sequences into individual .fas files using splitter.sh.